chrisnmorrison/openmastery/learn/java/fundamentals/string-examples.md

 }
 ```

 In this example, we combined variables using **concatenation** to create a single String.
 Concatenation simply means linking things together.
-In this case, we are linking seperate Strings together to equal one String.
-Remember, when printing in this format, you have to include `+ " " + ` between variables to create a space, as your variable likely doesn't have a space!
+In this case, we are linking separate Strings together to equal one String.
+Remember, when printing in this format, include `+ " " + ` between variables to create a space, as your variable likely doesn't have a space!

 Writing out the pluses and spaces is quite tedious when printing Strings this way.
 Luckily, Java has a built in shortcut to build Strings much more easily.